fionnmaccumhaill/egovparse/README.md

 maps, charts and calendars.

 You can use the CT Open Data website to search for the data you want.
-However, I could not find a file with an index to all the available datasets which would be handy to programmatically pull the datasets.
-I decided a JSON file with a list of all datasets would be useful so I wrote a small Ruby script to screen scrape the CT Open Data website and pull the information on the 600+ datasets that are currently available.
+However, I could not find a file with an index to all the available datasets which would be handy to programmatically search or pull the datasets.
+I decided a JSON file with a list of all datasets would be useful so I wrote a small Ruby script to screen scrape the CT Open Data website and pull the information on the 500+ datasets that are currently available.
 This repository:

 https://github.com/fionnmaccumhaill/egovparse